 Is butter actually dairy?

 Yes.
-Anything made from milk of mammals is considered dairy, and since butter is made from milk, it is a dairy product.
-Despite this, it is often allowed on dairy-free diets.
+Anything made from the milk of mammals is considered dairy, and since butter is made from milk, it is a dairy product.
+Despite this, it is are often allowed on dairy-free diets.

 What does butter do for the body?